Last Updated on

 Witness a festival – Paro Tsechu

 Paro Tsechu is one of the most popular festivals in Bhutan.
 Featuring dances performed by trained monks and laymen in amazing masks and costumes, Tsechus (festivals) are one of the best ways to experience the ancient living culture of Bhutan.
-A Tsechu is a Buddhist festival in honour of Guru Rimpoche, the saint who brought Buddhism to Bhutan.
+A Tsechu is a Buddhist festival in honour of Guru Rimpoche, the saint who brought Buddhism to Bhutan, and witnessing a festival in Bhutan is highly recommended in this Bhutan Travel Guide.

 The tshechu involves a series of dances, held over three days, to honour Guru Rinpoche.
 The timing of the event varies by district and from temple to temple, but are always held of the 10th day of a month in the Bhutanese calendar, a day dedicated to Guru Rinpoche.